wfdudley/T-watch-2020/README.md

   </LI>
   <LI> A Mandelbrot/Julia set app, written by "FabriceA6" (sorry, I couldn't find better attribution).
   </LI>
   <LI> The WiFi access points database is now stored in a file acc_pts.txt in the SPIFFs filesystem.
-If you try to use the NTP function to connect to a new access point, appNTP will open up a settings page where you can enter the password and timezone for this new access point, and then it will be appended to the file acc_pts.txt.
+If you try to use any WiFi app to connect to a new access point, the app will open up a settings page where you can enter the password and timezone for this new access point, and then it will be appended to the file acc_pts.txt.
   </LI>
   <LI> Most clocks (not LCARS) now can show either 12 or 24 hour clocks.
 Setting is controlled in 4th page of Settings app.
   </LI>